Transcriber: nvidia/parakeet-tdt-0.6b-v2, sat-12l-sm, and large-v3-turbo

 Yeah, I can't answer all of those.

-I do think the caller represents the great frustration of the way in which the media covers And amplified those voices on the left saying, oh my God, Donald Trump is so bad.
+I do think the caller represents a great frustration in the way in which the media covers and amplified those voices on the left saying, oh my God, Donald Trump is so bad, he's going to pardon himself when he leaves office.

 That didn't happen.

-And then there isn't as much coverage of just how norm busting it was that Joe Biden did this pardon with his son.
+And then there isn't as much coverage of just how norm-busting it was that Joe Biden did this pardon with his son.

 So that gets back to us in the mainstream media.